 Tea tree oil has antibacterial properties, so it works great as a natural laundry freshener, especially when your laundry is musty or even moldy.
-Simply add 5–10 drops of tea tree to your laundry detergent.
+Simply add five to 10 drops of tea tree to your laundry detergent.

 7. Fight Toenail Fungus and Ringworm

 Because of its ability to kill parasites and fungal infections, tea tree oil is a great choice to use on nail fungus (onychomycosis), athlete’s foot and ringworm.
-Put 2–5 drops of undiluted tea tree oil on the affected area using a clean cotton swab.
+Put two to five drops of undiluted tea tree oil on the affected area using a clean cotton swab.

 8. Improve Foot Odor

 Here’s another example of how tea tree oil’s antibacterial activity is super beneficial.
 If you’re dealing with stinky feet or you need to get a funky smell out of your shoes, tea tree oil is a great remedy.

-To remove shoe odor, add 5–10 drops of tea tree oil to a spray bottle filled half way with water and spray the inside of your shoes.
+To remove shoe odor, add five to 10 drops of tea tree oil to a spray bottle filled halfway with water, and spray the inside of your shoes.
 This works for sports equipment too.

 9. Kill Mold

 Consider buying a diffuser and diffusing tea tree oil in the air around your home to kill mold and other bad bacteria.
-Also, you can spray tea tree oil all-purpose cleaner onto shower curtains, and into your laundry machine, dishwasher or toilet to kill off mold and other bacteria.
+Also, you can spray tea tree oil all-purpose cleaner onto shower curtains and into your laundry machine, dishwasher or toilet to kill off mold and other bacteria.

 10. Natural DIY Deodorant

 Another great reason to use tea tree oil is to eliminate body odor.
 Tea tree oil has antimicrobial properties that destroy the bacteria on your skin that cause body odor.

 11. Protect Wounds and Cuts

 Tea tree oil is the perfect ingredient in a homemade wound ointment because of its antibacterial and antifungal properties.
-Just make sure to clean a cut first with water and hydrogen peroxide if necessary, then put on 1–3 drops of tea tree oil and cover it with a bandage to help fight off infections.
+Just make sure to clean a cut first with water and hydrogen peroxide if necessary.
+Then put on one to three drops of tea tree oil, and cover it with a bandage to help fight off infections.

 12. Natural Toothpaste for Oral Health

 Because of tea tree oil’s ability to kill off bad bacteria and at the same time soothe inflamed skin, it’s a perfect ingredient in homemade toothpaste and mouthwash.
-It may help to reduce the bleeding of gums and tooth decay, too.
+It may help reduce the bleeding of gums and tooth decay, too.

 13. Natural Insect Repellent

-Not only does tea tree oil work as a natural insect repellent, but it also helps to soothe bug bites.
+Not only does tea tree oil work as a natural insect repellent, but it also helps soothe bug bites.
 Because bug repellents typically contain toxic chemicals, using a natural option like tea tree oil is gentler on your skin.

-Simply add 2–5 drops of tea tree oil to a spray bottle filled half way with water and spray it on your skin, or combine 2–5 drops of tea tree with a teaspoon of coconut oil and rub it into your skin before going outside.
+Simply add two to five drops of tea tree oil to a spray bottle filled halfway with water, and spray it on your skin.
+You also could combine two to five drops of tea tree with a teaspoon of coconut or jojoba oil and rub it into your skin before going outside.

 14. Cough Reliever

-Precautions and Possible Tea Tree Oil Side Effects
+Risks and Side Effects